 Will the proposed development and its alternatives have an impact on any populations of threatened plant or animal species, and/or on any habitat that may contain a unique signature of plant or animal species?
+YES If yes, please explain:

-From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site include Kogelberg Sandstone Fynbos.
-According to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection, this type of vegetation is classified as critically endangered.
-However, from the site photographs (Appendix F) it is clear that site has been completely transformed with grass species visible on site.
+According to the vegetation map (Appendix D) the vegetation that would have been present on the site is Cape Lowland Alluvial Vegetation.
+This type of vegetation is classified as Critically Endangered in the Western Cape in terms of NEMBA National list of Ecosystems that are threatened and in need of protection.

+However, the site is considered completely transformed with grass and bare soil visible on site.
+Refer to Appendix C for site photographs.